-Spin-on type corrosion filters (Figure 4-6) are standard equipment.
-These precharged filters are compatible with plain water and all ethylene glycol based permanent antifreeze coolants.
+One spin-on type corrosion filter (Figure 4-6) is standard equipment.
+This precharge filter is compatible with plain water and all ethylene glycol base permanent antifreeze coolants.
 Refer to engine manufacturer's manual for instructions if a methoxy propanal base antifreeze is desired.
 Replace filter periodically as recommended in the Maintenance section of the Operator's manual.